Telescopes come in all shapes and sizes, this activity will describe the three different types of telescope in the LCO network and why we need them.

 In this activity students will learn about the Las Cumbres Observatory and where the telescopes are located, leading them to consider the impact of the environment on our view of the stars.

-Determining the position of a star or other object in space is an important concept in astronomy.
 During this activity you will learn how the distances to nearby stars can be measured using the parallax effect, and put this method into practise to determine the distance to nearby stars.

 Have you ever wondered what happens to stars as they get older?
 Explore the evolution of stars with different masses.